ribeiro-je/RoboticsFinalProject/README.md

 For mapping and exploration we will be using the technique described in Improved Backtracking Algorithm for Efficient Sensor-based Random Tree Exploration (SRT).
 The map will be an occupancy map which SRT uses to create its exploration.

 ### To Run
-Have gazebo installed on your machine along with opencv.
+Have gazebo, adrino IDE, and opencv installed on your machine.
 Two terminal windows are required.
 Have open open at the top level directory and one open at brain.
 Do:

 ```
 Top Level